-49% of applications from LDCs

-plications).
+Where from?
+Applications were received from 30 countries, of which 21 were LDCs (49% of total applications).
 The most applications were received from Kenya (16%), followed by Sri Lanka, Cameroon, and Uganda.
 Africa contributed nearly three quarters of all applications (71%); 26% of applications were from Asia, 2% from Latin America and the Caribbean, and 1% from the Arab region.